-After her death in January 1990, the Hopkins family donated her entire collection of more than 2,500 pieces to CHPT.
+Also on display are Mrs. Hopkins’ personal needlepoint pieces, inspired by artwork and magazine covers she saw throughout her life.
+After her death in January 1990, the Hopkins family donated the entire collection of more than 2,500 pieces to CHPT.
 It was Mrs. Hopkins’ collection that launched the Santa Claus Museum.

-Elaine and Merle Luman have been collecting Santas throughout their marriage.
+Elaine and Merrill Luman have been collecting Santas throughout their nearly 70 year marriage.
 The Lumans have traveled the world, reflected in the Santas they’ve collected over the years.
 Russian nesting Santas and an Asian interpretation of Santa are highlights in their unique collection.
 Exquisite needlepoint, handmade by Mrs. Luman, and vintage cooking molds are rare pieces.

 The Lumans donated their impressive collection to CHPT in 2019, prompting the expansion of Santa Claus Museum to include a second room.

-Neva Lou and Al Hubenak moved to Columbus after passing through town one spring and falling in love with its charm.
+Enamored by the charm of small-town living, Neva Lou and Al Hubenak chose to make Columbus home after retiring.
+Once settled in, both actively volunteered for several local organizations, including the Columbus Little League, Hospital Auxiliary, and Garden Club.
 Al was a member of the CHPT Board of Directors for eight years and conducted city bus tours and historical site visits for CHPT for 10 years.